jeff-adkisson/swe-3643-spring-2024/project/README.md

 You do not have to be on the schedule I recommend, but you should do your best to be close.
 Waiting until the last minute to do this project will likely result in a very poor grade.
 The last four lecture periods are dedicated work days and I will be available to assist you at that time, but if you are starting from zero at that point, there will not be much I can do to help you.
 I am available to help you with problems - not help you build your application at the last minute.

+### Submission

+Your finished project will include:

+-  A public team GitHub repository.
+-  Working source code for your Calculator web application.
+Your source code will include *all assets necessary* to compile and execute your project.
+Every semester someone submits a single class or is missing large blocks of essential code or that is full of compiler errors.
+Do not be that person.
+Working code is what software engineers produce.
+-  Working unit tests providing 100% coverage of all Calculator logic (some methods require multiple tests to test all requirements, such as division to check both the division function and detecting division by zero).
+All unit tests will be written using the AAA pattern and follow the `UnitOfWork_StateUnderTest_ExpectedBehavior` naming convention.
+-  Working end-to-end Playwright tests testing various Calculator user interface functions including several single and double operand functions, the clear function, not a number conditions, and invalid input.
+All end to end tests will be written using the AAA pattern and follow the `UnitOfWork_StateUnderTest_ExpectedBehavior` naming convention.
+-  A detailed README.md that explains the environment configuration and how execute your Calculator web application and tests from the command line.
+This file will also include a link to your final video presentation.
+-  A video presentation checked into your team GitHub repository or hosted on YouTube/Vimeo that  demonstrates your completed application, unit tests, and 100% coverage in your IDE.

 ### Grading

 I will grade your project between the submission date and the day final grades are due.
 This will be a significant effort, so please do not submit late if you can avoid it (plus your grade will suffer as well).